tourze/async-messenger-bundle/README.md

 - Automatic failover from Doctrine to Redis and vice versa
 - Self-healing with automatic recovery attempts

+**Important**: The failover transport creates its own instances of the underlying transports (async_doctrine and async_redis).
+This means it doesn't share connections or state with separately configured async_doctrine or async_redis transports.

 ### Environment Variables

 The bundle automatically registers two transports with minimal configuration: